-Instead, I look at what foundation is out of balance and in need of support.
-When the foundations of nutrition are in balance and given the necessary support, it is amazing how quickly symptoms can clear.
+Instead, I look at what foundation needs support due to a client expressing many symptoms associated with a specific foundation.
+When the foundations of nutrition are balanced and given the necessary support, it is incredible how quickly symptoms can clear.
 EVERYTHING is connected in the body and dependent upon these foundations functioning optimally and being in balance.

 So what are the NTA foundations of health that I support as a Nutritional Therapy Consultant through my NTA training at the Nutritional Therapy Association?